corpex/rubdian/README.md

 The blacklist is based on regex pattern so by blacklisting *apache* you'll blacklist every package that contains apache in its name.

-To add a regex to the blacklist type
+To add a regex to the blacklist:

         $ rubdian blacklist -a apache           # all packages with apache in their name
         $ rubdian blacklist -a '^apache'        # all packages starting with apache
         $ rubdian blacklist -a '^apache2$'      # blacklist the exact name of the package

-To delete a regex type
+To delete a regex:

         $ rubdian blacklist -d '^apache'

-To list all type
+To list all:

         $ rubdian blacklist -l